Here are my recommendations for where to stay in Melbourne, including budget, mid-range and luxury Melbourne hotels and hostels.

 If you want to stay in budget-friendly Melbourne accommodation by the sea, check out Base St Kilda.
 Base is a reputable company with hostels across Australia (including on Magnetic Island).
 It offers free WiFi, free pancakes every morning AND free walking tours.
 Maybe I need to check it out next time? 🤔

-My parents stayed at the Atlantis Hotel when they came down to Melbourne to celebrate my 30th earlier this year.
+When my parents were looking at where to stay in Melbourne earlier this year, they decided on the Atlantis Hotel.
 They actually got a really good deal – $300 for three nights with breakfast.
 The hotel is quite big with over 200 rooms, and it comes equipped with a pool and gym.
 What won my parents over is the fact most Booking.com reviews mentioned how comfortable the beds were, which is their top priority.
 As it turns out, the beds were comfy and the room was clean and a reasonable size.
 The Atlantis is conveniently located just down the road from Southern Cross Station within the free tram zone – tick, tick, tick!

-I’m a pretty big fan of ibis hotels (I’ve raved about them in both my Brisbane and Cairns posts), as they’re usually reasonably-priced, and always clean and comfortable. ibis Melbourne Central is in a very central location in the CBD and is actually one of Booking.com’s top picks for Melbourne hotels (clearly I spend too much time on Booking.com).
+I’m a pretty big fan of ibis hotels (I’ve raved about them in both my Brisbane and Cairns posts).
+This is because they’re usually reasonably-priced, clean and comfortable. ibis Melbourne Central is in a very central location in the CBD and is actually one of Booking.com’s top picks for Melbourne hotels (clearly I spend too much time on Booking.com).
 Anyway, there’s a restaurant and bar onsite, 24-hour room service and a fitness centre.
 It’s a great choice for mid-range Melbourne accommodation.

 Another great Melbourne city hotel is Alto Hotel on Bourke.
-I actually did a bit of research on the Alto for this post, but it’s actually Australia’s first carbon neutral hotel.
+I actually did a bit of research on the Alto for this post, but it’s Australia’s first carbon neutral hotel.
 They even have a rooftop beehive and a planter box garden, which is used in the food served at the onsite restaurant.
 Besides being keen and green, Alto Hotel on Bourke has queen rooms, as well as studio, one, two and three-bedroom apartments.
-Perfect spot for friends travelling together to Melbourne!
+It’s the perfect spot for friends travelling together to Melbourne.

-Crown Towers has to be one of the best hotels in Melbourne.
-It’s where all the celebrities hang out when they visit Melbourne.
-From the higher levels you’ll easily get both city and sea views as well.
+If you’re wondering where to stay in Melbourne to rub shoulders with the rich and famous, it’s Crown Towers.
+The best hotel in Melbourne, from its higher levels you’ll easily get both city and sea views.
 But most importantly, you’re just steps away from the Crown Casino Entertainment Complex.
 Here you’ll find a cinema, bowling alley, nightclubs, fine-dining restaurants, you name it!
 Its neighbouring properties are the Crown Metropol and Crown Promenade.

 When I was writing for Culture Trip, I featured Adelphi Hotel in an article because it’s a spectacular Melbourne hotel.
 In fact, it was voted Victoria’s best boutique hotel.
 Adelphi Hotel has vibrant interior design, a rooftop pool and it’s the world’s premier dessert hotel.
 The pool is glass-bottomed and extends two metres away from the building, so you can look down on people scurrying along Flinders Lane.
 The Om Nom Kitchen has a theatrical dessert menu too, “where each dish is a whimsical is a work of art.”
 Please stay here for me, thanks 😏.